2 Corinthians 13:5 “Examine yourselves, whether ye be in the faith…

 Even now, I pause to reflect on my heart and my walk with Him.
 I consider whether my days, my habits, and even my cherished traditions truly draw me closer to Jesus or sometimes distract me from Him.
 I examine myself quietly and gently, desiring to grow in intimacy with the Savior and to place Him at the center of my life.
 This reflection is not about judgment or blame, but about opening my heart to His guidance and love.

-Jesus did not come to give me mere traditions.
-He came to reconcile me to God and to draw me into a living relationship with Him.
+Jesus did not come to give us mere traditions.
+He came to reconcile us to God and to draw us into a living relationship with Him.
 He said, “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.”
 Eternal life is not about knowing facts about God; it is about knowing Him.
-That truth pierces me, reminding me that faith is not something I visit occasionally.
-It is a life, breathed and lived in His presence every day.
+That truth pierces me, as I hope it does you, reminding us that faith is not something to visit occasionally.
+It is a life breathed and lived in His presence every day.

-Scripture calls me to examine my heart continually.
+Scripture calls us to examine our hearts continually.
 Isaiah warned, “These people come near to me with their mouth and honor me with their lips, but their hearts are far from me.”
 Jesus confronted religious leaders who knew the Scriptures but failed to recognize Him.
 He said, “You study the Scriptures diligently because you think that in them you have eternal life.
 These are the very Scriptures that testify about me, yet you refuse to come to me to have life.”
-The Word is meant to lead me to Him, not merely to teach me about Him.
+The Word is meant to lead us to Him, not merely to teach us about Him.

-Even now, I must examine myself with honesty and humility.
-Church attendance, rituals, familiarity with faith, they cannot replace a heart that truly walks with Jesus.
-Faith is not knowing facts; faith draws me closer, changes my desires, and deepens my love for His Word.
+Church attendance, rituals, and familiarity with faith cannot replace a heart that truly walks with Jesus.
+Faith is not knowing facts; faith draws us closer, changes our desires, and deepens our love for His Word.
 James reminds me, “You believe that there is one God.
 Good!
 Even the demons believe that and shudder.”
-These words fuel my reflection, reminding me that true belief transforms my heart, not just my knowledge.
+These words should fuel reflection, reminding us that true belief transforms the heart, not just our knowledge.

-The resurrection reminds me why keeping Jesus central matters.
+The resurrection reminds us why keeping Jesus central matters.
 Paul wrote, “If Christ has not been raised, our preaching is useless and so is your faith.”
 Nothing is more foundational than the cross and the empty tomb.
-Yet I must remain alert.
-It is easy to let traditions, customs, and familiar celebrations, even those meant to honor Him, take His place.
-I ask myself gently: Am I holding Him at the center, or have I allowed other things to fill the space meant for Him?
+Yet we must remain alert.
+It’s easy to let traditions, customs, and familiar celebrations, even those meant to honor Him, take His place.
+Ask yourself: Am I holding Him at the center, or have I allowed other things to fill the space meant for Him?

 The beautiful truth is that Jesus never turns away a heart that truly seeks Him.
 God promises, “You will seek me and find me when you seek me with all your heart.”
 Jesus says, “My sheep listen to my voice; I know them, and they follow me.”
-He knows me.
-I know His voice.
-This is not distant religion.
+Do you know His voice?
+This is not a distant religion.
 It is a living, loving relationship, the closeness God desires for every soul.

 My heart aches for the thought of anyone living surrounded by faith yet missing the joy of truly knowing Him.
 Jesus’ words are sobering: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven.
 Then I will tell them plainly, ‘I never knew you.’”
-These words call me to examine myself continually, to measure my heart by the Word, and to ensure that my devotion is personal, real, and alive.
+These words call us to examine ourselves continually, to measure our hearts by the Word, and to ensure that our devotion is personal, real, and alive.

 Yet His promise is full of hope.
 Anyone who sincerely turns to Christ will find Him ready to receive them.
 His heart is open to those who seek Him.
-Knowing Him is the greatest treasure my soul can ever find, and it is my prayer that I never settle for anything less.
+Knowing Him is the greatest treasure any soul can ever find, and it is my prayer that you never settle for anything less.

-I am reminded again that my faith is not in traditions, rituals, or familiarity alone.
-It is in the living God who meets me wherever I am, who calls me into relationship, who waits patiently for me to seek Him with all my heart.
+I am reminded again that our faith is not in traditions, rituals, or familiarity alone.
+It is in the living God who meets us wherever we are, who calls us into relationship, who waits patiently for us to seek Him with all our hearts.
 My journey began with a childlike step into a house with singing, and it continues as a lifelong pursuit of knowing Him, not just about Him.
 This is the treasure I desire above all else, and it is the one I hope to hold firmly, now and for eternity.

 A Prayer of Reflection